Dylan Carlson Player Props: Cardinals vs. Twins

 Dylan Carlson At The Plate

-- Carlson has six doubles, a triple, five home runs and 23 walks while batting .230.
+- Carlson is hitting .227 with six doubles, a triple, five home runs and 23 walks.

-- In 6.1% of his games this year, he has hit a home run, and 2.2% of his trips to the plate.
+- He has hit a home run in 6.0% of his games this season, and 2.1% of his trips to the dish.

-- Carlson has driven home a run in 16 games this year (24.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..
+- Carlson has driven in a run in 16 games this season (23.9%), including six games with more than one RBI (9.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.